How Vaccine News Could Impact GLD (NYSEARCA:GLD)

 Source: Author via Tradingview

+As we can see, U.S. Treasury yields have posted sustained declines and there has been very little evidence suggesting that the potential for a true reversal is building.
 Fortunately, investors still have options and these scenarios suggest that precious metals ETFs stand to gain if these problematic trends continue into 2021.

 According to Jan Van Eck (CEO of VanEck Associates), the bullish case for precious metals ETFs will depend heavily on the prospects for U.S. interest rates and a favorable macroeconomic environment for commodities could result in gold prices reaching above the $3,000 level: